LilianYou/Geography_Analytics/README.md

 - [a ggplot visualization exercise](https://github.com/LilianYou/Geography_Analytics/tree/main/ggplot%20visualization%20exercise)

 ## Section C
 A list of exercises cover several key concepts that are useful to solve typical problems in environmental science, such as linear and non-linear time series analysis, matrix methods, filtering, linear model, and regridding method/analysis.
-Thanks for the guidance from [Prof. Qinghua Ding](https://www.geog.ucsb.edu/people/faculty/qinghua-ding)
+This repository only includes my own course work.
+Thanks for the guidance from [Prof. Qinghua Ding](https://www.geog.ucsb.edu/people/faculty/qinghua-ding).